 7-13 (4.1) No students to miss learning There is no substitute for being in 0 time; 'Protect every lesson like it was front of the teacher as school closure their last' to avoid any further gaps in has so clearly demonstrated. knowledge.
 11-13 (4.1) (4.5) Pace planning in all subject Planning a lesson-by-lesson approach 0 areas to ensure the lesson time will ensure content is delivered in remaining is sufficient to cover all time while being able to assess along syllabus content to be examined the way 10-13 (4.2) (4.3) All students in Years 10-13 Students can still access resources Separate Budget have been given a school laptop with and engage in live lessons for any identified software uploaded onto absence due to COVID related issues. them.
 They can also complete work at home.
 7-9 (4.2) (4.3) Any student that has been Students can still access resources 6,000 identified as not having access to a and engage in live lessons for any home computer has been given a absence due to COVID related issues. laptop and internet facility if needed.
 They can also complete work at home.
-11-13 (4.1) Ensure that all KS4 and 5 Staff are fully aware of changes to 1,000 teachers are up-to-date with changes syllabuses and students are fully in the syllabuses through access to prepared for the exams. training opportunities 7-13 (4.5) Purchase classroom visualisers These will support high quality T&L as £3,000 for all classrooms to support the fact they will enable staff to model from staff can no longer walk the the front (staff cannot freely move classroom freely around the classroom) 7-13 (4.5) Purchase mini whiteboards and This action will enable staff to gauge 3,514 pens for all students in Years 7-13 the understanding of all students in the classroom, without having to walk around the classroom 7-13 (4.3) (4.10) Continue the tracking of Home learning will improve the 0 home learning engagement to keep independence of our students as well up the positive momentum that was as support progress when it comes to created during lockdown key assessment points
+11-13 (4.1) Ensure that all KS4 and 5 , 1,000 teachers are up-to-date with changes syllabuses and students are fully in the syllabuses through access to prepared for the exams. training opportunities 7-13 (4.5) Purchase classroom visualisers These will support high quality T&L as £3,000 for all classrooms to support the fact they will enable staff to model from staff can no longer walk the the front (staff cannot freely move classroom freely around the classroom) 7-13 (4.5) Purchase mini whiteboards and 0 0 3,514 pens for all students in Years 7-13 the understanding of all students in the classroom, without having to walk around the classroom 7-13 (4.3) (4.10) Continue the tracking of Home learning will improve the 0 home learning engagement to keep independence of our students as well up the positive momentum that was as support progress when it comes to created during lockdown key assessment points

-7-13 (4.5) Sharing of best practice which include a focus on curriculum, T&L, behaviour and pupil premium This will lead to the most effective classroom practice being shared and student learning optimised.
+7-13 (4.5) Sharing of best practice which This will lead to the most effective 0 include a focus on curriculum, T&L, classroom practice being shared and behaviour and pupil premium student learning optimised.
 7-13 Leaders to track and monitor catch up strategies closely looking at low effort - high impact successes and continually refining practice to ensure learning gaps are closed in the most effective and timely manner.
-0 7-13 (4.1) (4.6) Staff are trying to replicate and model skills that students will need to continue with practical subjects. this is through video demonstrations, voiceover PowerPoints or online tutorials. practical activities in Years 7-9 staff are using a variety of other mediums to replicate as much as practically possible the learning experiences students would normally be able to engage in.
-Total Spending £65,514
+Quality teaching remains the single most effective strategy for closing learning gaps.
+A focus on curriculum 0 7-13 (4.1) (4.6) Staff are trying to replicate and model skills that students will need to continue with practical subjects. this is through video demonstrations, voiceover PowerPoints or online tutorials.
+Although students cannot take part in practical activities in Years 7-9 staff are using a variety of other mediums to replicate as much as practically possible the learning experiences students would normally be able to engage in.
+0 Total Spending £65,514